kazuma0129/backstage-microsite/website/blog/2020-04-21-create-app.md

 Our hope is that there will be thousands of Backstage Plugins in the future, so we need a fast and stable build process.

-### 3. Full Typescript support
+### 3. Full TypeScript support

-Most of the codebase is written in [Typescript](https://www.typescriptlang.org/) and we aim for all of the core packages to be in Typescript in the future.
+Most of the codebase is written in [TypeScript](https://www.typescriptlang.org/) and we aim for all of the core packages to be in TypeScript in the future.

-All the knobs and handles needed for a stable and functioning Typescript project is included.
+All the knobs and handles needed for a stable and functioning TypeScript project is included.

 Take a look at `@backstage/cli/config/tsconfig.json` for more details.